Greenhouse Gas Sequestration Projects

 - Hawaiʻi Greenhouse Gas Sequestration Task Force.

-This Contract with HARC was signed March 2019 and will take one (1) year to complete.
+This Contract with HARC was signed March 2019 and took one (1) year to complete.

 Principal Investigators: Jayme Barton and Stephanie Mock

 The purpose of this project was to conduct a desktop analysis of the drawdown pathways to identify, analyze, evaluate, summarize, and compare key metrics (such as total potential carbon storage, cost per ton of carbon sequestered, etc.) for the various greenhouse gas sequestration pathways specific to Hawaiʻi’s natural and working lands and nearshore waters.
 The final report was published in April 2020.

 Project with the University of Hawaiʻi Mānoa College of Tropical Agriculture and Human Resources (UH CTAHR)

 The purpose of this project is to develop data resources required to generate a baseline and short and long term benchmarks for increasing greenhouse gas (GHG) sequestration, soil health, and yields in natural and working lands (e.g., pasture, agriculture, agroforests) in Hawaiʻi’s agricultural, forestry and other land uses (AFOLU) sector.
 The scope of work is to collate available data and collect additional data resources for natural and working lands that will provide the scientific basis for initialization of a decision support and planning tool that will establish benchmarks for critical indicators of change in GHG sequestration from the AFOLU sector and best management practices to support soil health, climate change mitigation, and yield in Hawaiʻi.

 This work entails: